 Minimize Risks; Increase Efficiencies; Maximize Growth.

 For many Tier Two and Tier Three manufacturers, neither the Standalone nor Contract models meet requirements.
 On the one hand, these small-to-midsize companies lack the resources to expand their production to Mexico independently via the Standalone route.
 And on the other, they require more control than the Contract model offers.
 What these SMEs need is something in between – the Campus Model, like that provided by Entrada Group.
-This model is unique to Mexico, where the government has created a special legal status for shelter services, in order to promote economic development.

 The Joint Venture